Last updated: 06-28-2018

 My goal was to promote the Tsang-Khyi standard Tibetan Mastiff and the guardian aspects of this majestic breed.
 We no longer breed, but our friends over at Blue Ridge Tibetan Mastiffs have some of our lines and offer some amazing Tibetan Mastiffs.

-My commitment to this breed has not faltered or wavered in any way despite my struggles to find a sound breeding pair and cope with the amount of puppy mills ruining them.
+My commitment to this breed has not faltered or wavered in any way despite my struggles to find a sound breeding pair and cope with the amount of puppy mills ruining the breed.
 We had to spay and re-home our female Drakyi Keyuri of Shangrila because she was diagnosed with an immune disorder which broke our hearts.
+We also currently own a HOD (Forelimb anomaly) Kesang Camp Tibetan Mastiff as well.

 Here at Shangri-La Farm we believe in natural pasture raised livestock and that the animals who provide for us are our family.